Static Application Security Testing Tools: A Buyer’s Guide

 Seamless Integration with DevOps Tools

-Modern SAST tools transform the traditional feedback loop into a real-time dialogue between the developer and the security tools, providing immediate, context-sensitive insights exactly where developers need them most.
+Modern SAST testing tools transform the traditional feedback loop into a real-time dialogue between the developer and the security tools, providing immediate, context-sensitive insights exactly where developers need them most.

 Customization and Configuration Options